ferglezsalas/basics/README.md

 # basics
-Basic algorithms in various languages
+Basic algorithms and data structures in various languages